frankausberlin/inferencebox/docs/vastai-deployment.md

 # Vast.ai Deployment Guide

-This guide provides comprehensive instructions for deploying the dsbase project on vast.ai GPU instances.
+This guide provides comprehensive instructions for deploying the inferencebox project on vast.ai GPU instances with Ollama-only LLM configuration.

 ## Prerequisites